Beowulf 2231-2266: Lament of the Last Survivor (From Old English)

 last survivor of a vanished tribe,

-in his brief last days.
+for a brief moment.
 The barrow was ready

 all the gold-plated goods that he had